MartinBradbury/trihub/TESTING.md

 ## Manuel Device Testing

 ### Desktop Testing
-I tested the website on multiple desktop computers to ensure it was compatable with different borwsers and operating systems.
+I tested the website on multiple desktop computers to ensure it was compatible with different browsers and operating systems.
 All testing returned the same result and the application functioned as in tended on all desktop devices.
-Below are the devices used for testing the desktop environamnt.
+Below are the devices used for testing the desktop environment.

 - Alienware Aoura i9 (Windows 10 os / google chrome browser)
 - Lenovo Desktop i7 (Windows 10 os / microsoft edge browser)
 - Macbook air M2 (Mac OS / safari browser)

 ### Mobile Testing
 I tested the application on multiple mobile devices.
 The application rendered as intended and displayed correctly.
 I encountered an error however when trying to sign in which resulted in the user being sent back to the sign in page without being signed in.
-I discovered this was caused by a lack os SSL Certification and the browser not trusing the security of my site.
+I discovered this was caused by a lack of SSL Certification and the browser not trusting the security of my site.
 I can overcome this by turning off security settings in the device browser settings.
-This is not idea and for future development I would look to add an SSL Certificate to ensure all borwsers trust the application site.
+This is not idea and for future development I would look to add an SSL Certificate to ensure all browsers trust the application site.

 - iphone 15 Pro (Safari)
 - iphone 14 (safari)